 Even though this dish can accommodate West Coast, East Coast, and European cuts of butter, the limited capacity means it can only hold one stick of each.
 The material is also ultra-lightweight and annoyingly has a habit of sliding around on the table when you're trying to cut or scoop out butter — illustrating the importance of material, even in such a simple device.
 Overall, while indestructibility may not be the first thing to come to mind when considering a butter dish, the combination of durability and versatility make the Modern Bamboo dish a solid competitor for the modern kitchen.

 While bakers may rejoice over the convenience of measurement marks and the consistency of the butter, the rest of us looking for the perfect spread are left wanting.
-Not only is the butter too firm at room temperature, but a clear plastic lid does not protect it from possibly melting in the sun when left out on the kitchen counter.
+Not only is the butter too firm at room temperature, but a clear plastic lid does not protect it from potentially melting in the sun when left out on the kitchen counter.
 Even though the OXO Good Grips dish represents an upgrade on other plastic dishes in this review, there is still room for improvement.

 Sometimes, there is a benefit to using plastic products over their all-natural alternatives.
-With a rugged, transportable design — and the only one we tested with a snap-tight lid — the Rubbermaid Standard Butter Dish is the perfect dish to add to your camping kitchen.
+With a rugged, transportable design — and the only one we tested with a snap-tight lid — the Rubbermaid Standard Butter Dish is the perfect dish to add to your camping kitchen or picnic basket.
 There is plenty of space for the lid to snap shut without sticking to your butter, regardless of whether you are using a West or East Coast stick, and the secure lid means you don't need to worry about rogue butter in your cooler or camp kitchen setup.

 Although the airtight seal keeps your butter fresher for longer than other models we tested, the butter from the Rubbermaid Standard was simply too firm at room temperature to be easily spreadable.
 It is also a simple, single-stick dish, so don't expect to use it for European blocks.
 But as a durable, inexpensive option, this is the perfect companion for car camping trips or afternoon picnics.

 Matching the acclaimed quality of their classic, enameled Dutch ovens, the Le Creuset Stoneware Butter Dish can equally stand up to the test of time.
 This is the largest dish we tested, easily accommodating European blocks and up to three West Coast sticks side-by-side.
 The manufacturer claims that the "dense stoneware blocks moisture absorption to prevent cracking, crazing, and rippling" of butter.
-We can vouch — despite a bit of oxidation, this dish held butter at a velvety consistency for two-weeks without issue.
+We can vouch — despite a bit of oxidation, this dish held butter at a velvety consistency for two weeks without issue.

 With a look straight out of the Jetsons, the Butterie Flip-Top is an overhauled vision of a classic plastic dish.
 Although the recognizable flip-top design doesn't approach airtight, we were happily surprised by the consistency and freshness of the butter after our two-week trial at room temperature.
 A non-slip pad on the base also keeps the dish in place on the table as you cut away with the matching spreader.